Azure-Samples/azure-iot-samples-node/digital-twins/Samples/model_repository/readme.md

 ## What does this sample do?

-The first part of the sample shows a really simplistic implementation of a class that generates an authentication token for the model repository client.
+The first part of the sample shows a simplistic implementation of a class that generates an authentication token for the model repository client.

 The second part shows how to use the client to run a full text search on existing models.